The Clear Edge

 “The skills test is paid evaluation (included in trial compensation) and takes 2 hours max.
 This helps us evaluate actual work quality vs. credentials.
 If you’re confident in your skills, this is your fastest path to an offer.”

-Clarified: Test ≠ free work.
-It’s an evaluation (like a code challenge for developers).
+“The skills test is not free work.
+It’s an evaluation, like a code challenge for developers.”

 Problem 2: Trial project candidates asked for more than $500

-$500 flat fee, sometimes below market for senior candidates.
+Why it happened: The flat $500 trial fee was sometimes below market for senior candidates.

 “Trial is an evaluation period, not a full consulting engagement. $500 is standard.
 However, if you pass the trial, I hire you at $5,500/month ($66K annually).
 You’ll recoup the trial difference in Month 1.”